IskXCr/CG-Course-Misc/GAMES-101/Notes/Lecture16.md

     - **Metropolis Light Transport**
       - A global illumination algorithm that uses a Markov Chain Monte Carlo (MCMC) method to sample light paths.
 It applies a random mutation process to generate new light paths, and a selection process based on the Metropolis-Hastings algorithm to accept or reject these paths.
 MLT is particularly useful for solving difficult light transport problems with complex lighting scenarios and is known for its ability to converge to accurate solutions.
     - **VCM/UPBP**
-      - Vertex Connection and Merging/Unified Path Sampling, is an algorithm that combines path tracing and bidirectional path tracing techniques to improve the efficiency and quality of rendering.
-It uses both path tracing and bidirectional path tracing strategies to estimate direct and indirect lighting contributions.
-By connecting and merging light paths from these two strategies, VCM/UPBP aims to reduce noise and improve convergence in the final rendered image.

 ### Things we haven't covered

 - **Uniformly sampling the hemisphere**
-  - Sampling
+  - How?
+Sampling
-- **Monte Carl integration allows arbitrary pdfs**
+- **Monte Carlo integration allows arbitrary pdfs**
-  - Importance sampling
+  - What's the best choice?
+Importance sampling
 - **Do random numbers matter**?
   - Low discrepancy sequences
 - **Multiple Importance Sampling**